Log in to access our easy-to-follow reporting tool for your laboratory needs featuring:

 You may access and print copies of data submissions and evaluations from previous events by logging in to your PT Central.

-The CLIA regulations require that all laboratories retain certan records for a designated period of time.
-The following table lists the CLIA record keeping requirements of laboratory records.
+The CLIA regulations require that all laboratories retain certain records for a designated period of time.
+The following table lists the CLIA record-keeping requirements for laboratory records.

 |Calibration and Calibration Verification||2 years|

 |Method Performance Validation and Specifications||2 years after discontinuation method|

 |Proficiency Testing Results (lab worksheets, instrument printouts, data submission reports)

 |Quality Control Records and Reports (daily QC records)||2 years|